Inflationary Consistency Conditions from a Wavefunctional Perspective

 \rightline{PUPT-2452} \Title{\vbox{\baselineskip12pt \hbox{} \hbox{ } }} {\vbox{\centerline{ Inflationary Consistency Conditions } \centerline{from a Wavefunctional Perspective } }} \centerline{Guilherme L. Pimentel}

 \centerline{ \it Joseph Henry Laboratories, Princeton University} \centerline{\it Princeton, NJ 08544, USA}

 .3in

 It is shown that the squeezed limit of inflationary expectation values follows from reparametrization invariance of the wavefunction of the universe.
 This translates into a constraint on the longitudinal modes of functional derivatives of the wavefunction.
-Thus, the local non-Gaussianity induced by single field inflation is purely a gauge artifact, and should not yield a physically measurable effect.
+Thus, the local non-Gaussianity induced by single field inflation is purely a gauge artifact.
 We focus on Einstein gravity in de Sitter space and single field inflation, although the formalism only relies on the diffeomorphism invariance of the theory, and thus applies to any theory of gravity.

 \Date{ }

 \newsec{Introduction}

 Recently, there has been much interest in calculating non-gaussian deviations for the statistics of primordial perturbations generated by inflation.
 Signatures of primordial non-gaussianity could falsify various models of the early universe.
 One is in general interested in computing three point expectation values of fields, evaluated at late times, when all modes have exited the horizon.